Subeesh1222/bash-scripting/README.md

 5) git push                   : My changes will be push to repo

 ### Ensure you are inside the repo to excute the git commands ; we will clone once and pull multiple times. test

+## Color Code

+There are some codes for text styles and colors.
+These are listed below.

+Color	Foreground Code	Background Code
+Black
+30	40
+Red
+31	41
+Green
+32	42
+Yellow
+33	43
+Blue
+34	44
+Magenta
+35	45
+Cyan
+36	46
+White
+37	47